David 'Sus' Susalla, Executive Director of Gualala Arts

 Office: (707) 884-4231

 Jan Harris is a California native who grew up in the SF Bay Area, living in and around Marin County until moving to Gualala in 1979.
-She loves this area and hopes that the Redwood "Mendonoma" Coast is where she will remain to the end of her days.
+She loves this area and hopes to remain here to the end of her days.

 During her early years on the coast she directed the Coast Community Chorus, several Musical Theatre Workshops, two 'book' musicals: Of Thee I Sing and Bye Bye Birdie, three separate productions of Gian Carlo Menotti's Christmas opera Amahl & the Night Visitors (in which she also played the leading role of Amahl's mother), and the dramatic Michael Cristofer play